Note: This post has been updated to reflect Squarespace’s new member areas feature. Read more about this here.

 Perhaps you provide video instruction or PDF downloads or templates to your customers.
 Or host trainings on a monthly basis available to you subscribers only.

 First things first.
 Membership sites are HARD.
 Thanks to the rise of the online coaching industry, there is a bit of a perception that you can just throw together a membership program and make it rain.
 But the content has to be useful and something folks will pay for over and over again.
 There are loads of possibilities and these can be nice recurring revenue streams, when they’re marketing and promoted correctly to your target audience.
 But it’s not easy and don’t believe anyone who says it is.
-Trust me, I’ve been working on an offering like this for a year because I want to get it right before releasing it into the wild.
+Trust me, we launched our membership program in 2020 and it has been a huge learning curve, despite our planning and prep!

 Squarespace Membership Sites

-MemberSpace – While I’m sure some folks disagree, I think the only reasonable approach is using third-party tool MemberSpace.
+MemberSpace – While I’m sure some folks disagree, I think MemberSpace continues to stand out as a very reasonable third-party tool.
 I know there are hacks, like password protected pages, and cheaper options like Sentry Login, but password protected pages are even more susceptible to password sharing AND the annoyance of people not being able to access their lost passwords themselves, while it takes very little technical skill to bypass Sentry Login and similar tools (some ad blockers do it too).
 MemberSpace is actually bypassable too, but they have a content container that does protect your actual media like PDFs and videos, so that’s less of a concern, assuming you set up your account correctly.
-Keep in mind, however, that your customers will have to have multiple sign ons, if you run commerce on Squarespace in addition to memberships—there’s no full-blown integrated login possibility with Squarespace.
+Keep in mind, however, that your customers will have to have multiple sign ons, if you run commerce on Squarespace in addition to memberships—there’s no full-blown integrated login possibility with Squarespace and MemberSpace.

 An exception: I have a number of clients who don’t actually need formal memberships, so to speak.
 They need certain made not particularly accessible to the public, but easy enough for their stakeholders to grab when they need it, such as calendars, board minutes, and resources.
 This isn’t hiding premium, paid content behind a wall.
 Instead, it’s simply information that the public doesn’t need.
 (Though with that said, be careful what you upload to your website–directories and such should be handled cautiously if they contain people’s phone numbers, addresses and other sensitive information.
 Doxing is a real problem and you, as a website owner, don’t want to be inadvertently the cause of some serious harm.)